alexmanrique/blog/_posts/2021-04-11-how-to-run-a-cakephp-application-in-macbook-m1.md

 echo 'export PATH="/opt/homebrew/opt/php@7.2/sbin:$PATH"' >> ~/.zshrc
 ```

-Now that we have installed a new version of PHP using Homebrew we can execute the following command to find where the `php.ini` file is located.
+Now that we have installed a new version of PHP using Homebrew we can execute again the following command to find where the `php.ini` file is located.
 If the previous steps were successfull we will see that php is now inside `homebrew` folder.

 ```console
 php --ini